DISABILITY BENEFITS FOR BREAST CANCER

 INVASIVE DUCTAL & INVASIVE LOBULAR CARCINOMA

-The most common kinds of breast cancer are—
+The most common kinds of breast cancer are:

 There are several other less common kinds of breast cancer, such as Paget’s disease, external icon medullary, mucinous, and inflammatory breast cancer.

 Ductal carcinoma in situ (DCIS) is a breast disease that may lead to breast cancer.
-The cancer cells are only in the lining of the ducts, and have not spread to other tissues in the breast.
+The cancer cells are only in the lining of the ducts and have not spread to other tissues in the breast.

 SIGNS AND SYMPTOMS OF BREAST CANCER

-- Swelling or thickening in part of the breast.
+2. Swelling or thickening in part of the breast.

-- Nipple discharge other than breast milk, including blood.
+6. Nipple discharge other than breast milk, including blood.

 WHAT IS A BREAST BIOPSY?

-A breast biopsy is a procedure, usually done using a needle, in which your doctor takes out cells or a small piece of tissue from the part of your breast where they think there is cancer.
+A breast biopsy is a procedure, usually done with a needle, in which your doctor takes out cells or a small piece of tissue from the part of your breast where they think there is cancer.
 Next, the doctor looks at it under a microscope to see if there are signs of cancer.
-If your doctor finds something suspicious during a routine breast exam, mammogram, or ultrasound, they may recommend this test.
+If your doctor finds something suspicious during a routine breast exam, mammogram, or ultrasound, then they may recommend this test.
 Possible signs of trouble include:

-- A lump or mass that you can feel in your breast
+• A lump or mass that you can feel in your breast

-- Masses filled with fluid (cysts) or small calcium deposits
+• Masses filled with fluid (cysts) or small calcium deposits

-- Nipple problems like bloody discharge
+• Nipple problems like bloody discharge

 BREAST CANCER GENES

 For years, women with breast cancer in their families have had the option to get tested for mutations in two genes, known as BRCA1 and BRCA2.
-If you have mutations in these genes, you have a higher risk for the disease.
+If you have mutations in these genes, then you have a higher risk for the disease.
 There have been cases of famous individuals, such as Angelina Jolie, having a double mastectomy after testing positive for the BRCA gene.

 BRCA mutations are among dozens of other genetic mutations that raise the risk of breast or ovarian cancer.
 About 12 percent of all women will develop breast cancer during their lives.
 However, 55 to 65 percent of women with a BRCA1 mutation will develop breast cancer, according to the National Cancer Institute.